sbenhaim/mpls/README.md

 ## Cast of characters

 Who's this `box` character?
 It's the the box that encloses `mxj mpls`.
-In max we connect boxes, which are all subclasses of `MaxBox` in java extensions. (`mpls` just wraps the java API in Clojure.)
+In Max we connect boxes, which are all subclasses of `MaxBox` in java extensions. (`mpls` just wraps the java API in Clojure.)

 Want to know more about `MaxBox`es?
 You'll want to read the java API.